Skip to content

 Stu's Kitchen offers bulk pricing for client gifting at three tiers:

-• 25-99 kits per order: Tier 2, deeper savings, custom note cards included at no charge.
+• 25 to 99 kits per order: Tier 2, deeper savings, custom note cards included at no charge.

 • 100+ kits per order: Tier 3, custom pricing, co-branded label option, dedicated fulfillment.